top of page

 The end of the ridge where you take sharp left and walk back on yourself

 If you want to make your walk slightly longer you can walk along the rest of the ridge.
-When you get the the end the path takes a sharp turn left and you then find your self walking back parallel to the ridge but at a lower level which is mainly through fields.
-The path is quite obvious as it has been worn from plenty of people walking it.
+When you get the the end the path takes a sharp turn left and you then find your self walking back parallel to the ridge but at a lower level which is mainly through fields, You can see a trodden down path to follow or get google maps up, you want to be walking toward Waulkmill Waterfall.

 Waulkmill woods on White Nancy Walk in Bollington, Cheshire